magicalsoup/CCC-Junior-Prep/Lesson6 Simple-Intermediate Math/README.md

 ```

 ### Mode
-- Its the most occuring number:
+- Its the most common number:
 ``` 1 1 1 2 2 2 2 3 3 8 ```
-- The most occuring number is 2, so the mode is 2.
+- The most common number is 2, so the mode is 2.
 Note that there could be multiple modes.
 #### Pseudo code
 ```
 freq = []